Should I hire a public adjuster?

 - Attorney fees are not covered unless you win the lawsuit with an award of 80+% of the damages.

 The change was made to deter property owners from exploiting damages with fraudulent lawsuits, taking money away from honest policyholders.
 While this may seem understandable, insurance providers now have protection for being stingy.

 They Want to Pay Late and as Little as Possible

-In relation to the new bill, Ware Wendell—executive director of consumer rights group Texas Watch—stated that the new bill will influence insurance companies to pay as little as possible in a later timeframe.
+In relation to House Bill 1774, Ware Wendell—executive director of consumer rights group Texas Watch—stated that the new bill will influence insurance companies to pay as little as possible in a later time frame.
 This will cause Texan property owners to have more delays and denials in their insurance claims to profit the insurance industry.
 Is it a coincidence that Hurricane Harvey is in the top 10 most expensive hurricanes in U.S. history to the insurance industry?